-If the employee is receiving benefit payments through the State Disability Insurance (SDI) or Paid Family Leave (PFL) programs, the leave is not considered unpaid and the company will not require the use of accrued vacation.
-The company may require the use of vacation during the
+If the employee is receiving benefit payments through the State Disability Insurance (SDI) or Paid Family Leave (PFL) programs, the leave is not considered unpaid, and the company will not require the use of accrued vacation.
+The company may require the use of vacation during the seven (7)-day waiting period before SDI payments begin and up to two (2) weeks of accrued vacation prior to the employee receiving PFL payments.

-If an employee takes CFRA Leave because of the employee's own serious health condition, the employee can elect, or the employer can require the employee to substitute accrued company-provided sick leave.
+If an employee takes CFRA Leave because of the employee's own serious health condition, the employee can elect, or the employer can require the employee to substitute accrued companyprovided sick leave.
 Only if the employee and employer agree can the employee substitute accrued company-provided sick leave for CFRA leave in connection with the birth, adoption, or foster care of a child, or to care for a child, parent, grandparent, grandchild, sibling, spouse, or domestic partner with a serious health condition.